-In our original call for land nominations in 2017, we stated that the National Radioactive Waste Management Facility required ‘no less than 100 ha’ of land.
-Our initial estimates identified that the facility needed 40 ha of land.
+In our call for land nominations in 2017, we said the National Radioactive Waste Management Facility needed at least 100ha of land.

-An additional 60 ha of land was needed as a buffer zone between the facility, its supporting infrastructure, and neighbouring land.
+- 60ha for a buffer zone between the facility, it's supporting infrastructure, and neighbouring land.

-Since the nominations, we’ve undertaken extensive site characterisations to assess geography, flora and fauna, and cultural heritage.
-The studies identified the need for a larger buffer zone to accommodate site features, power infrastructure, and road access.
+We then site characterisations to assess geography, flora and fauna, and cultural heritage.
+These studies showed that we needed a larger buffer zone of 100ha.
+This would allow for site features, power infrastructure, and road access at Napandee.

-The following table describes the site's early and revised land estimates.
+This table shows Napandee's early and revised land estimates.

 - a waste operations centre

 - a security building and emergency response building